 The Living Stories of “Beau Dick: Insatiable Beings”

 Experience the stories, songs, and traditions behind the masks of Beau Dick: Insatiable Beings.
-Led by hereditary chiefs Alan Hunt and Gavin Dick (grandson of Beau Dick), this gathering will be a special celebration of Beau Dick’s legacy and Kwakwaka’wakw culture.
+Led by hereditary chief Alan Hunt and Gavin Konschuh (grandson of Beau Dick), this gathering will be a special celebration of Beau Dick’s legacy and Kwakwaka’wakw culture.
 Enjoy the music, dances, and legends that inspired his work, and share an intimate afternoon with those who knew and learned from Beau Dick in this celebratory closing weekend event.

 About the presenters